-Hamilton Partners is requesting a second extension to the Planned Development Amendment associated with the 3500 Lacey Road development.
-On August 16, 2011 the Village Council approved a Planned Development Amendment to Planned Development #31 for the construction of two five-story additions to the existing parking garage and the construction of a new six-level parking garage at 3500 Lacey Road.
-Planned Developments Amendments are valid for one year from the date of the adoption unless construction is pursued.
-On August 14, 2012, the Village Council approved a one-year extension for this proposed development.
+On August 16, 2011, the Village Council approved a Planned Development Amendment to Planned Development #31 for the construction of two five-story additions to the existing parking garage and the construction of a new six-level parking garage at 3500 Lacey Road.
+The property is zoned ORM, Office Research and Manufacturing.